tienpv222/svelte-hash-router/README.md

 ```

 ### url-pattern
-This library use [url-pattern](https://github.com/snd/url-pattern), check it out for more syntaxes.
+This library uses [url-pattern](https://github.com/snd/url-pattern), check it out for more syntaxes.

 ## Nested routes
 ```javascript